dhardestylewis/hec_ras_docker/README.md

 This Docker image contains the binary executables for HEC-RAS.

 The general installation steps to get HEC-RAS going:
-1) pull the HEC-RAS Docker image
+0) pull the HEC-RAS Docker image, *which only needs to be done once*
-2) initiate a HEC-RAS container, mounting the locations of the HEC-RAS input/output directories
+1) initiate a HEC-RAS container, mounting the locations of the HEC-RAS input/output directories
-3) run HEC-RAS from within the HEC-RAS container
+2) run HEC-RAS from within the HEC-RAS container

 ## **The following instructions are for Docker.
 Instructions for Singularity are below**